-Nothing in this This Article shall be construed to does not apply to any person, firm or corporation person doing business under the authority of any law of this State or of the United or lending agency, shall not be considered as being any other business within the meaning of

-States relating to banks, trust companies, savings and loan associations, cooperative credit unions, agricultural credit corporations or associations organized under the laws of North Carolina, production credit associations organized under the act of Congress known as the federal Farm Credit Act of 1933, pawnbrokers lending or advancing money on specific articles of personal property, industrial banks, the business of negotiating-businesses that negotiate or solicit loans on real estate as defined in G.S.
-105 41, agent for another for compensation, nor to or installment paper dealers as defined in G.S.
+Nothing in this This Article shall be construed to does not apply to any person, firm or corporation person doing business under the authority of any law of this State or of the United States relating to banks, trust companies, savings and loan associations, cooperative credit unions, agricultural credit corporations or associations organized under the laws of North Carolina, production credit associations organized under the act of Congress known as the federal Farm Credit Act of 1933, pawnbrokers lending or advancing money on specific articles of personal property, industrial banks, the business of negotiating businesses that negotiate or solicit loans on real estate as defined in G.S.
+105-41, agent for another for compensation, nor to or installment paper dealers as defined in G.S.
 105-83 other than persons, firms and corporations other than persons engaged in the business of accepting fees for endorsing or otherwise securing loans or contracts for the repayment of loans."